lucia-auth/lucia/documentation/collection/integration/astro/start-here/quick-start.md

 `@lucia-auth/astro` provides [`AuthRequest`](/astro/api-reference/server-api#authrequest), which makes it easier to handle sessions and cookies within Astro.
 Initialize it with `auth` and the `Astro` context (an API route context can be used as well).

-We'll set the provider id as `username` and the inputed username as the identifier.
+We'll set the provider id as `username` and the inputted username as the identifier.
 This tells Lucia that the user was created using the username/password auth method and that the unique identifier is the username.
 The `createUser` method also handles password hashing before storing the user.
 After creating a new user, create a new session and store the session cookie using [`AuthRequest.setSession()`](/astro/api-reference/server-api#setsession).

 ```astro
 ---